SUPER RECALL

 Earn level badges as you work through the course.
 With this feature, we aim to give you a fun way to track your progress and celebrate all your wins along the way.

-NEW!
 YOUR MEMBERSHIP ALSO INCLUDES:

 Two live Q&A’s per month.
 Bring us your questions, and let us help you troubleshoot your canine conundrums.
 If you show up live to these sessions, we can chat about your specific issues and help you troubleshoot.
-This feature has previously only been available to coaching clients.

 The Rescue Dog Roadmap.
 The most common question we get about our big flagship program, Puppy Survival School, is “will this work for my new adult/teenage rescue dog?”